 Art exhibitions on now in London: May 2024 and June 2024

 So many vibrant art exhibitions have opened in London this spring, with many more to come in May and June 2024.
 This post is a guide through the highlights of free exhibitions in London, as well as current art exhibitions at museums like the National Gallery, V&A and Tate.
-Read on to find the must-see art exhibitions as well as hidden gems.
+Read on to find the must-see art exhibitions as well as hidden gems and don’t miss exhibitions coming up this summer.

 Free art exhibitions in London: Spring 2024